Healthcare Innovations and Accessibility: Empowering the Disabled Community

 AI and Machine Learning in Diagnosing and Treating Disabilities

 Telemedicine, affordable medical devices, and AI-integrated healthcare are opening the door to a more equal medical world.
 It is not only that these technologies are bringing healthcare to people with disabilities but are enabling them to manage their health in ways that were almost impossible before.
-With the advancement of technology, the future for the handicapped community in health care is very promising because there is a possibility of improving both the availability and quality of the services.
+With the advancement of technology, the future for the handicapped community in health care is auspicious because there is a possibility of improving both the availability and quality of the services.